world-zero/world-zero/doc/backend/SmellLog.md

 property wrapper around the `ISingleValueObject`, and `INamedEntity`, which uses a string property.

+For a similar reason, `IEntityMap` does not use the keys of the two entities as its ID.

 ## Navigation Properties on `IEntity` Implementations

 These are just so EF Core can more easily cooperate.
 They aren't a smell so